Qiskit/qiskit/README.rst

    client is needed to run the tutorials, not to use as a library.
 -  Mac OS X users will find Xcode useful: https://developer.apple.com/xcode/
+-  For Windows users we highly recommend to install `Anaconda 3 <https://www.continuum.io/downloads#windows>`_
 -  Optionally download Git: https://git-scm.com/download/.

 2. Get the code